Challenges in marketing the ocarina

 Melody instruments are 'weird'

-Ocarinas are even more weird, as many of the things that they can do are remote, even relative to common instrumental music.
+Ocarinas are even weirder, as many of the things that they can do are remote, even relative to common instrumental music.
 Single chambered ocarinas have a small range, whereas instrumental music often uses a wide range.
 On many instruments, volume is used to create emphasis, but this is not the case with the ocarina.
 Instead, emphasis and phrasing come from articulation and ornamentation.

-An instrument's technical limitations often give it its characteristic sound and it is possible to create interesting music within a limited range, and without volume dynamics.
+An instrument's technical limitations often give it its characteristic sound, and it is possible to create interesting music within a limited range and without volume dynamics.
 Bagpipe music is a good example, along with much Irish traditional music.

-I don't know how to address this, other than working to make instrumental music more prominent in mainstream culture.
+I'm unsure how to address this issue, except by promoting instrumental music more prominently in mainstream culture.

 The problem with Ocarina of Time